Todd Glass: Life and career

+In January 2018, his comedy special Todd Glass: Act Happy debuted on Netflix.

+Glass is the voice of the principal in the HBO Max adult animated series Ten Year Old Tom.

 Personal life

 On April 16, 2010, Glass collapsed backstage at a Los Angeles comedy club Largo after suffering a heart attack.
 Glass appeared on The Bonnie Hunt Show only nine days later, talking about his recent "brush with death".
 Glass said he found out he had 100% blockage in his arteries and following an angioplasty, declared that he was doing fine.
 Glass blamed these health problems on bad genetics.
 Both parents had a history of heart problems; Todd's father had his first heart attack at age 30 and died of a subsequent heart attack at age 46.
 On December 20, 2012, Glass talked about his heart attack on the Adam Carolla Show, and said that he had lost 30 pounds since the incident.
 He had also stopped smoking (he previously maintained a "pack-a-month" habit), and that he had started taking the drug Lipitor to prevent further heart attacks.

 Glass came out publicly as gay on January 16, 2012, during an episode of WTF with Marc Maron.
 The information had previously been known to friends and family, and Glass explained that he was worried about coming out publicly, but the recent string of suicide among LGBT youth motivated him to do so.